 However, it is a myth that you do not have any control over racism in our world.
 You do have control; your control is in how you respond to the terrible acts of racism in our country.
 If you feel strong enough to protest, find comfort in protesting.
 If you feel unsafe, it is entirely okay to use your voice from behind the front lines – talk to your friends and family members about how you are feeling or make a well-informed statement on social media.
 You may find that not everyone agrees with you, but you have been honest about how you are feeling, and you have established how you view the issues around you.
 Sometimes it helps to see your struggle written out before you – because you have regained some control.

 On the other hand, if you find yourself feeling grieved and overwhelmed by the tragic outcomes of systemic racism – like the death of a father like George Floyd – you should know that you have every right to feel how you feel.
 You have every right to grieve, to be angry, and to be overwhelmed.
 When you reach that point, the best thing you can do is allow yourself to disengage.
 Give yourself a break from the social media outpour.
 Common ways to express your grief can be through art, song, or sports.
 Taking a step back and prioritizing your own self-care does not make you any less of a valuable member of the community.
 You are not selfish or uncaring for putting your own mental health before the madness.

 Some parting words.

-As we walk through these incredibly painful days, it is important to remember that we are all part of a community.
+As we walk through these incredibly painful days and participate in the George Floyd Protests, it is important to remember that we are all part of a community.
 There is love to be had between us, even as we endure all of this pain.
 The pain will ease, but slowly.
-Change will come even slower.
+The change will come even slower.
 But until then, it is important to remember that we are strong, resilient, talented and we are many.